+Mitochondrial preparations are defined as either isolated mitochondria, or tissue and cellular preparations in which the barrier function of the plasma membrane is disrupted.
+Since this entails the loss of cell viability, mitochondrial preparations are not studied in vivo.
+In contrast to isolated mitochondria and tissue homogenate preparations, mitochondria in permeabilized tissues and cells are in situ relative to the plasma membrane.
 The plasma membrane separates the intracellular compartment including the cytosol, nucleus, and organelles from the extracellular environment.
 The plasma membrane consists of a lipid bilayer with embedded proteins and attached organic molecules that collectively control the selective permeability of ions, organic molecules, and particles across the cell boundary.
-The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (P_i) that must be precisely controlled at kinetically-saturating concentrations for the analysis of mitochondrial respiratory capacities.
-Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper boundary of the rate of O_2 consumption measured in defined respiratory states.
-Despite the activity of solute carriers, e.g., the sodium-dependent dicarboxylate transporter SLC13A3 and the sodium-dependent phosphate transporter SLC20A2, which transport specific metabolites across the plasma membrane of various cell types, the intact plasma membrane limits the scope of investigations into mitochondrial respiratory function in intact cells.
+The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (P_i), that must be controlled at kinetically-saturating concentrations for the analysis of respiratory capacities.
+Despite the activity of solute carriers, e.g., SLC13A3 and SLC20A2, that transport these metabolites across the plasma membrane of various cell types, this limits the scope of investigations into mitochondrial respiratory function in intact cells (Figure 2A).